 So how do you get to this percentage?
 And how will it really affect how much you pay?
 For the purposes of this article, I’ll take a look at how just a 1% difference in your mortgage rate can seriously affect how much you pay.

-As you’ll see in the table below, a 1% difference on a $200,000 home with a $160,000 mortgage increases your monthly payment by almost $100.
+As you’ll see in the table below, a 1% difference between a $200,000 home with a $160,000 mortgage increases your monthly payment by almost $100.
 Although the difference in monthly payment may not seem that extreme, the 1% higher rate means you’ll pay approximately $30,000 more in interest over the 30-year term.
 Ouch!

 How a 1% Difference in Your Mortgage Rate Affects How Much You Pay